MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Abstract

 \section{Abstract}

-Robots need task planning methods to achieve goals that require more than individual actions.
-Recently, large language models (LLMs) have demonstrated impressive performance in task planning.
-LLMs can generate a step-by-step solution using a description of actions and the goal.
-Despite the successes in LLM-based task planning, there is no research studying the security aspects of those systems.
-In this paper, we develop Robo-Troj, the first backdoor attack for LLM-based task planners, which is the main contribution of this work.
-As a multi-trigger attack, Robo-Troj is trained to accommodate the diversity of robot application domains.
-For instance, one can use unique trigger words, e.g., ``herical'', to activate a specific malicious behavior, e.g., cutting hand on a kitchen robot.
-In addition, we develop an optimization method for selecting the trigger words that are most effective.
-Through demonstrating the vulnerability of LLM-based planners, we aim to promote the development of secured robot systems.
+Robots need task planning methods to achieve goals that require more than one action.
+Recently, large pre-trained models have demonstrated impressive performance in task planning.
+For instance, large language models (LLMs) can generate task plans using action and goal descriptions.
+Despite the rapid progress of large models in robot intelligence, their security implications remain only partially understood, leaving important gaps in the exploration of potential vulnerabilities in LLM-driven robotic planning systems.
+To investigate such risks, in this paper, we develop \algname, the first multi-trigger trojan attack specifically designed and targeted for LLM-assisted robot task planners. \algname~follows the standard practice of LLM usage in robotics where the backbone LLM is typically frozen and hosted in a central server limiting attacker's reach.
+In contrast, \algname~injects backdoor using a small set of task-specific parameters.
+In addition, we develop a trigger optimization method for selecting multiple-trigger words that are most effective for different robot applications.
+For instance, one can use unique trigger word ``herical'' to activate a specific malicious behavior, e.g., cutting hand on a kitchen robot.
+Through \algname~that demonstrates the vulnerability of current LLM-based planners, our goal is to promote the development of secured robot intelligence.
+Details and demos are provided in: \url{https://mutrap.github.io/MuTRAP/}